Denial of the genocide of Serbs in the Independent State of Croatia: Background

+Following the invasion of Yugoslavia on 6 April 1941 by Axis powers, the country was partitioned among Germany, Italy, Hungary, Bulgaria and their client regimes.
+German Nazi leader Adolf Hitler set up the Independent State of Croatia (NDH), a puppet state ruled by the fascist and ultranationalist Croatian Ustaše regime led by Ante Pavelić.
+It comprised almost all of modern-day Croatia, all of modern-day Bosnia and Herzegovina and parts of modern-day Serbia into an "Italian-German quasi-protectorate".

+The Ustaše embarked on a campaign of genocide against the Serb, Jewish and Roma population within the borders of the state.
+Hundreds of thousands of Serbs were killed, perishing through massacres or in the state's concentration camps.
+The Ustaše were the only quisling forces who exercised independent authority over their concentration camps.
+The largest camp was the Jasenovac concentration camp, which was a complex of five subcamps, located some 100 km southeast of Zagreb.
+The camp was notorious for its barbaric and cruel practices of murder as described by testimonies of witnesses.

 Historiography

 SFR Yugoslavia

 The genocide of Serbs was not properly examined in the aftermath of the war, because the post-war Yugoslav government led by the Communist Party didn't encourage independent scholars out of concern that ethnic tensions stemming from the war could have the capacity to destabilize the new regime.
 They tried to conceal wartime atrocities and to mask specific ethnic losses.
 The genocide scholar Henry R. Huttenbach wrote that “an ideologized and camouflaged Titoist Yugoslav history” suppressed the genocide against Serbs, as well as that “suppression bordering of total denial”.
 All World War II casualties were presented as “Yugoslavs”, while all collaborationists were named as “fascists”.